Information for Parents/Guardians

 How do I speak to my child about online safety?

-There is so much information online – where do I start learning about online safety?
+There is so much information online – where do I start?

 I don’t have a lot of time to watch videos.
 Is there anywhere I can find all the important information in one place?